Herminie Templeton Kavanagh

-Herminie Templeton Kavanagh (6 May 1861 – 30 October 1933) was an Irish writer, most known for her short stories.
+Herminie Templeton Kavanagh (6 May 1861 – 30 October 1933) was a British writer, most known for her short stories.

 Early life and family

 Born Minnie Allen McGibney at the British army barracks in Aldershot, England, on 6 May 1861, she was the second of seven children born to Major George McGibney from Templemichael, County Longford, Ireland, and Caroline Allen from Coventry, England.

 The family moved to Quebec, Canada in 1872.
 By 1880 Minnie lived in Manhattan with her widowed mother and six siblings and worked as a sales clerk.